kjkoster/the-phone/readme.md

 ## Wiring and Clamps
 The device is clearly built for servicability.
 Components are screwed in place, and there as a number of clamps that allow easy configuration changes.
 The looms have been hand-tied to be neat and tidy.
+This is quality craftsmanship.

 ## The Handset
 The handset feels really nice when handled.
 Someone spilled a lick of silver